hhatefi/zipline_bundles/README.md

 ```

 In addition to the start and the end date, the environment variable
-name holding price data can be set here.
+name holding price data can be set here. `direct_ingester` can
+additionally takes callable `filter_cb`.
+It takes as a parameter a
+data frame that is just retured from the downloader and returns a new
+data frame.
+It is useful when the downloaded price data needs
+additional prepossessing.

 `iex` downloads price data from IEX cloud.
 Its usage is fairly similar
 to that of `yahoo_direct`.
 Fetching price data from IEX cloud however